Understanding facts and figures in health news stories

-It’s easy to feel overwhelmed by facts and figures when you see a health story in the news.
-Here, I’ll give some tips on how to understand health news stories – and help you separate fact from fiction.
+In today’s digital world, health information is very easy to access – it’s all there at the touch of a button.
+But it can be difficult to know how trustworthy that information is.
+Unfortunately, there’s a lot of fake health news and information on the internet.
+And it can be easy to feel overwhelmed by facts and figures when you see a health story in the news.
+Here, I’ll give some tips on how to find reliable health information – and help you separate fact from fiction.

 Having round-the-clock access to high-quality health information can help you take control of your health and discover ways to live well.
 But fake or misleading health information can be scaremongering and even dangerous.
 It’s not always easy to know who to trust when searching for health information online.
 And fake news often spreads faster than the truth.
 You might even like, share or act on misinformation without realising.